 The lowest HDI scores in 2022 were in Somalia, South Sudan, Central African Republic, Chad, and Niger.

-The interactive table below looks closer at the data for the three dimensions making up the overall Human Development Index.
+For further details about the country rankings, and performance across the underlying indicators, the interactive table below looks closer at the data for each of the three dimensions making up the overall Human Development Index.

 A comparison between Switzerland, the highest-ranking country, and Somalia, among the lowest, starkly illustrates the vast disparities in development across these dimensions:

-• Education: In Switzerland, the expected years of schooling reach 16.6 years, coupled with a mean of 13.9 years of schooling already achieved.
-Somalia’s figures are much lower, with 7.6 expected years of schooling and a mean of only 1.9 years, underscoring the acute educational challenges faced by its population.
+- Education: In Switzerland, the expected years of schooling reach 16.6 years, with a current mean years of schooling at 13.9 years.
+Somalia’s figures are much lower, with 7.6 expected years of schooling and a mean years of schooling of only 1.9 years.

 The interactive table below shows Human Development Index (HDI) trends over selected years, including 1990, 2000, 2010, 2015, 2020, 2021, and 2022, accompanied by percentage changes from 2022 compared to 1990, 2000, 2015, and 2021.